City Club of Cleveland: History

 The City Club was conceived at a luncheon in June 1912 organized by Mayo Fesler, secretary of the Cleveland Municipal Association, in the ideals of the Progressive Era.
 Future Cleveland City Manager Daniel E. Morgan was its first president.
-Since its founding, it has hosted sitting U.S. Presidents and Vice-Presidents and other notable citizens of the United States and the world.
+Since its founding, it has hosted sitting U.S. Presidents and vice-presidents and other notable citizens of the United States and the world.
 Archbishop Desmond Tutu called the club "a beacon, a symbol and a sentinel for freedom, for justice, for tolerance" when he spoke there.

-The first President to have appeared at the City Club was Theodore Roosevelt; every President since Jimmy Carter has appeared at its podium.
+The first President to have appeared at the City Club was Theodore Roosevelt; many modern Presidents have appeared at its podium, beginning with Jimmy Carter.
 President George W. Bush spoke to the club on the third anniversary of the United States' invasion of Iraq.
-Because the City Club of Cleveland does not allow questions from the audience to be pre-screened, President Ronald Reagan declined to appear before the Club, but when questions were raised by the media about his mental acuity, Reagan sought out an appearance before the Club to refute those charges.
+Because the City Club of Cleveland does not allow questions from the audience to be pre-screened, President Ronald Reagan declined to appear before the club, but when questions were raised by the media about his mental acuity, Reagan sought out an appearance before the club to refute those charges.

 The day after Martin Luther King Jr. was assassinated in 1968, Senator Robert F. Kennedy gave his On the Mindless Menace of Violence speech at the club.

 In 1976, as part of the United States Bicentennial, the club held a forum in Britain, the club's first outside the United States.

 Debates before the Club have swayed Ohio elections.
 Before John Glenn defeated Howard Metzenbaum in the 1974 Democratic Senate primary, Glenn responded to a charge in an earlier debate that he never had to make a payroll: